neubot/neubot/doc/FAQ.rst

 1.12.
 How much do you test Neubot before release?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We test milestone releases for one-two weeks before release.
-When patch
+Typically a new experimental feature is included in a patch release and
-releases include experimental features, these will not be enabled by
+is not enabled by default until it graduates and becomes stable.
+When
-default.
-They will be enabled by default after a couple of weeks of
+a milestone release ships, most stable features have been tested for at
-testing.
+least one release cycle, i.e. two to four weeks.

 1.13.
 Who develops Neubot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~